+The annual inflation rate in Canada was 2.9% in March 2024 which is down from 3.4% at the end of December 2023.
 Controlling inflation is the Bank of Canada's primary concern.
-The Bank of Canada rapidly increased interest rates in 2022 by a total of 400 bps from March to December taking the overnight rate to 4.25%.
-In 2023 the Bank of Canada further increased rates by another 75 bps taking the overnight lending rate to its current rate 5.00%.
+In order to reduce inflation, the Bank of Canada rapidly increased interest rates in 2022 and 2023 by a total of 475 bps taking the overnight rate to 5.00%.
 The Bank of Canada has left interest rates unchanged since its meeting in September 2023.
 The prime interest rate charged by banks and credit unions has increased at the same rate as the Bank of Canada's policy rate increases and the current prime rate at most traditional financial institutions is 7.20%.
-Most economic forecasts show inflation staying above 2% in 2024 and interest rates being reduced in the latter half of 2024.
 Interest rate changes by the Bank of Canada will be dependent on the rate of inflation, the state of economy and labour market.
 Any decreases in interest rates would be positive for the housing market because the cost of financing a home will decrease.